J.D., University of Chicago, Chicago, Illinois, 1988

 B.A. with honors, University of Chicago, Chicago, Illinois, 1981

 Leland H. Chait helps his clients solve problems.
 He always protects their interests and makes his clients’ money through recoveries or efficient and effective defense of claims and effective advice for avoiding disputes.
 He provides efficient and effective counsel and advice on approaching complex factual and legal problems.
+Lee provides comprehensive analyses and advice about data privacy and biometric security obligations.
+He has helped insurers determine risks to underwrite, how to do so, and to what extent under the California Consumer Privacy Act (CCPA), the Illinois Biometric Information Protection Act (BIPA) and the European Union’s General Data Protection Regulation.
+He has advises businesses, including in fields servicing the technology needs of businesses, business process consultants, manufacturers, retailers and other employers in data privacy compliance with applicable statutes and regulations throughout the United States, and with BIPA as to biometric data.
 He has a record of success in trying to judgment or other dispositive outcome trials, arbitrations, motions for temporary restraining orders, and motions for preliminary and permanent injunctive relief.
 Lee has been named a “Leading Lawyer" from 2013-2018, and has received other similar distinctions.

 Recent News & Events: Leland moderates the May 1, 2019 panel discussion "Issues in Cyber Coverages for Law Firms and Their Clients Alike," at the Annual Conference of the Tort Trial and Insurance Practice Section (TIPS) of the American Bar Association.